 Well, I can understand if you are new and want to play around or want a test drive.
 Or maybe just bored with Windows and MAC.
-Following tools will help you launch Linux based OS within browser.
+Following tools will help you launch Linux based OS within a browser.

-Good thing about that emulator is you don’t have to install anything on your PC.
+The good thing about that emulator is you don’t have to install anything on your PC.
 It works within your web browser as you are surfing any website.

 - Windows 98

 - Arch Linux